Weymouth, Dorset: Modern times

 During World War I, about 120,000 Australian and New Zealand Army Corps personnel convalesced in Weymouth after being injured at Gallipoli or other theatres of the war; the existing army camps and mild climate made it an ideal location.
 Most of the soldiers were repatriated in 1919; some stayed and married local women.

 Weymouth's military importance made it a target for German bombing during World War II.
-The air raids destroyed 1,200 civilian dwellings and killed 76 civilians, and the high street was so badly damaged that much of it had to be demolished after the war.
+The air raids destroyed 1,200 civilian dwellings and killed 76 civilians, and the High Street was so badly damaged that much of it had to be demolished after the war.
 In September 1942 the first full-scale testing of the bouncing bomb was carried out west of the town, on the lagoon behind Chesil Bank.
-Tens of thousands of Allied troops departed Weymouth on D-Day, bound for Normandy beaches that included Omaha and Utah.
-By the time the conflict in Europe had ended, 517,816 troops and 144,903 vehicles had been through the port.
+Tens of thousands of Allied troops departed Weymouth and Portland for D-Day, bound for Omaha in Normandy.
+By the time the conflict in Europe had ended, 517,816 troops and 144,903 vehicles had been through the ports.

 The immediate aftermath of the war was a difficult time for Weymouth which, in common with other seaside resorts, was not seen as a priority for government investment.
 In 1960, Southampton stopped services to the Channel Islands, leaving Weymouth as the UK's major link with the islands.
 A linkspan constructed in 1972 and the introduction of a passenger service to Cherbourg in 1974 helped to further revive the town's fortunes.
 During the 1970s, cheap package holidays abroad caused a reduction in the town's tourist trade, and harbour trade also suffered a decline; but the number of ferry passengers continued to rise and in 1980 a new terminal with improved facilities was built.
-From 1990, the demand for bigger vessels forced the cross-channel ferries to transfer to larger ports, such as Poole; the last one leaving Weymouth in 2015.
+From 1990, the demand for bigger vessels forced the cross-channel ferry operators to transfer to larger ports, such as Poole; the last ferry left Weymouth in 2015.